Dart Award Entry Guidelines

 There is a $50 entry fee, which may be paid by credit card or check.
 In exceptional circumstances a fee waiver may be granted at the discretion of the Dart Awards director; to request a waiver email [email protected].

 Entries must be submitted through the online application system.
-The 2018 submission deadline has passed.
+The deadline for entries -- January 30, 2020 at 3:00 pm EST -- has passed.